ZCHGorg/Electric-Vehicle-Charging-Station/README.md

 # Electric Vehicle Charging Station
 Electric Vehicle Charging Station for Raspberry Pi 4 +

+Move over Windows and MacOS, the blockchain-backed operating system is finally here!
+And it’s rocking FULL support for electric vehicle charging stations, wifi leasing, time-for-lease, and yes parking spot leasing as native to the platform!

+Take advantage of this exciting opportunity to install your own blockchain-based operating system now!

 This is an image file for Raspberry Pi 4 and higher.
 If you didn’t already know, the Raspberry Pi is a powerful little computer that can run just about anything – including electric vehicle charging stations.

 This feature-packed image permits anyone to set up their own electric vehicle charging station.
 It can also be used to power just about anything else electronic - are you paying attention developers?
 Anything electronic which has a simple on/off switch can be controlled via our web 3.0 blockchain, with more complicated functions also possible.